- Next trial of Russian troubled Bulava missile could be in Jan.

 - Dmitry Donskoy submarine prepares for future Bulava missile tests

-The latest launch of the missile, which Russia hopes will be a key element of its nuclear forces, from a submarine in the White Sea ended in failure on December 9.
+The latest launch of the missile, which Russia hopes will be a key element of its nuclear forces, from the Dmitry Donskoy nuclear submarine in the White Sea ended in failure on December 9.
 Only five of 12 Bulava launches have been officially reported as being successful.

 The Bulava (SS-NX-30) SLBM carries up to 10 MIRV warheads and has a range of over 8,000 kilometers (5,000 miles).
 The three-stage solid-propellant ballistic missile is designed for deployment on Borey class nuclear-powered submarines.